How Social Media Supports LGBT Prospective Parents’ Choices

 Many LGBT individuals or couples who want to be biological parents need to start at the same place– –finding an infertility specialist– – also known as a reproductive endocrinologist.
 Find one where the practice’s reputation is as good as the “chemistry” feels at your first visit.

-Unlike heterosexual couples who generally arrive at an infertility practice after six months to one year of trying to conceive naturally without success, virtually all LGBT couples and singles know from the start that they will need medical assistance in order to have a biological baby-- because they are missing the critical biological contribution (eggs or sperm) from a member of the opposite sex.
+Virtually all LGBT couples and singles know from the start that they will need medical assistance in order to have a biological baby-- because they are missing the critical biological contribution (eggs or sperm) from a member of the opposite sex.
 Gay men will need donated eggs from one woman (the egg donor) and a uterus from another woman who will carry the baby for them (the gestational carrier).

 - Research LGBT-Friendly Infertility Practices